-Content marketing is never easy, but it’s especially hard when your business’ subject matter is boring.
+Content marketing is never easy, but it’s especially hard when you are doing content marketing for a dull business.
 That was the problem we encountered when trying to make the lawn care industry sexy at LawnStarter.
 This post is about how to create content that your audience will discover & enjoy, while building your brand.

 Trumping the competition

 It’s easy to grab attention if you’re The Donald.

 There’s been no hotter topic on social media in 2015 than the Apprentice boss turned political lightning rod.
 Love him, hate him or just want to see what happens next, people can’t get enough of Donald Trump’s blitzkrieg towards the presidency.